openai/CLIP/model-card.md

 Initially, we’ve released one CLIP model based on the Vision Transformer architecture equivalent to ViT-B/32, along with the RN50 model, using the architecture equivalent to ResNet-50.

 As part of the staged release process, we have also released the RN101 model, as well as RN50x4, a RN50 scaled up 4x according to the [EfficientNet](https://arxiv.org/abs/1905.11946) scaling rule.
-In July 2021, we additionally released the RN50x16 and ViT-B/16 models, and In January 2022, the RN50x64 and ViT-L/14 models were released.
+In July 2021, we additionally released the RN50x16 and ViT-B/16 models, and in January 2022, the RN50x64 and ViT-L/14 models were released.
+Lastly, the ViT-L/14@336px model was released in April 2022.

 Please see the paper linked below for further details about their specification.